Comptes Rendus

 Preparation of the manuscript

-Please use preferably TeX, Plain Tex or LaTeX, or possibly AMS-Tex or TeXTURE.
-Macros should be provided with TEX files (avoid DVI format).
-The bibliographic references should be stored in a bibtex file.
+To write your article, please use preferably TeX, Plain Tex or LaTeX, or possibly AMS-Tex or TeXTURE.
+Macros must be provided with TeX files (avoid DVI format).

 Composition Recommendations